Boundary minimal models and the Rogers-Ramanujan identities: Classically free boundary minimal models

 We have constructed a functor

 Oftentimes, some condition on $R_V$ implies or is equivalent to some condition on $V$.
 The vertex algebra $V$ is called \emph{$C_2$-cofinite} if $R_V$ is finite dimensional.

 \begin{example}[$R_{\Vir^c}$ and $R_{\Vir_c}$] We pick $c \in \mathbb{C}$.
 We consider $\mathbb{C}[L_{-2}]$ as the polynomial algebra in one variable $L_{-2}$, and we equip it with the trivial Poisson bracket.
-By \Cref{exa:7}, we have the following isomorphism of Poisson algebras
+By \zcref{exa:4}, we have the following isomorphism of Poisson algebras

-We now move onto $\Vir_c$.
-If $c$ is not of the form $c_{p, q}$ for some $p, q \ge 2$ relatively prime integers, then $\Vir_c = \Vir^c$ by \Cref{thr:4}, and we have already solved the problem.
+We now move on to $\Vir_c$.
+If $c$ is not of the form $c_{p, q}$ for some $p, q \ge 2$ relatively prime integers, then $\Vir_c = \Vir^c$ by \zcref{thr:4}, and we have already solved the problem.
 Therefore, we assume $c$ is of this form.

 We have a natural quotient map

 Applying the functor $R$, we obtain an epimorphism